fricciardi/datetime2/src/docs/index.rst

 This quite complex implementation has a few advantages:

 * :class:`Date` instances do not store calendars unless they are retrieved;
-* hybrid calendar constructors are built at run-time, when registering the calendar at the :class:`Date` class:
+* hybrid calendar constructors are built at registration time:

   * this happens only once per program invocation;
   * the registration mechanism works unchanged for custom calendars;